SYNTCOMP/StarExecSYNTCOMP/scripts/syntcomp23.md

 # Reproducing the rankings and graphs
 Most of the work is done using the `inforeal.py` Python script.
-Below, we mention how to run the script for realizability tracks.

 ## LTL
 The following can be executed to obtain the graphs from the StarExec